-Our office loves these customizable plastic Keep Cups ($11-$18).
+Our office loves these customizable plastic Keep Cups ($9-$22).
 The reusable-tumbler company lets you choose the size and the colors of the cup, lid, band, and plug.
-However, we're dying to upgrade to the limited-edition cork-and-glass Keep Cup ($30).
-Hurray for offsetting landfill in a bright way!
+However, we're dying to upgrade to the limited-edition cork-and-glass Keep Cup ($28).
+Hurray for offsetting landfills in a bright way!

-There are a lot of crummy French presses out there, so ask for (or gift someone) an AeroPress Espresso Maker ($30).
+There are a lot of crummy French presses out there, so ask for (or give someone) an AeroPress Espresso Maker ($30, originally $35).
 The functional press is designed to keep the grounds out while shortening the brew time, takes up no counter space, and cleans up in a breeze.

 Coffee Beverages Poster